 Using a shell company to try to get out of tax obligations, however, isn’t a legitimate use.
 At best, it’s shady.
 At worst, it’s tax evasion and fraud.

 How to Establish Business Credit the Right Way

 Good business credit can open doors and make obtaining financing easier for your company.
 It can help you keep your business and personal credit separate.
 Solid commercial credit can even increase the value of your company and make it more attractive to investors.

 Ready to establish business credit for your company?
-Check out this 8-step plan from Nav and learn how you can hit the ground running.
+Check out this eight-step plan from Nav and learn how you can hit the ground running.

 It’s also wise to keep a close eye on your business and personal credit.
 Doing so can help you monitor your business credit building progress and allow you to make sure the information on your reports is accurate.
-A free Nav account lets you check your business and personal credit side by side.
+Using Nav Prime lets you check your business and personal credit side by side.